About Workomics

 Why overworking is bad, why it happens anyway, and how to (mostly) keep workloads manageable

-You might also like to check our 2023 series of interviews with brilliant and talented women entrepreneurs.
+You might also like to check our ongoing series of interviews with brilliant and talented women entrepreneurs.

 If these sorts of topics are your jam, you can subscribe to receive monthly newsletters in your inbox.
-The newsletter is free and we plan to keep it that way.
+The newsletter is free and I plan to keep it that way.

-In addition to being a free monthly newsletter, Workomics is an advisory firm based in Toronto.
+In addition to being a newsletter, Workomics is a 15-person consultancy based in Toronto.
 You can follow us on LinkedIn, or say hello@workomics.com.